 If you for any reason vacate the property before the fixed term ends, whether with or without your Landlordís consent, you will be legally liable for the rental payments up to the end of the initial fixed term.

 You will also be liable for any out of pocket expenses incurred by Beech Properties or your Landlord as a result of the property needing to be re-let prematurely.

 This amount will be notified to you at the time you vacate the property.

 In addition you will be responsible for the Landlordís re-letting fee as charged by Beech Properties at that time.

-You are only required to give one monthís notice to leave the property once the tenancy has come to the end of the initial fixed term period or alternatively become Statutory Periodic, which means the end of tenancy date as stated in the tenancy agreement has passed however you have continued to pay your rent and remained living at the property
+You are required to give at least one full monthís notice which must commence at least one day in advance of a payment day to leave the property once the tenancy has come to the end of the initial fixed term period or alternatively become Statutory Periodic, which means the end of tenancy date as stated in the tenancy agreement has passed however you have continued to pay your rent and remained living at the property